codefellows/setup-guide/mac/terminal/zsh.md

  Type slowly and make sure it is correct, then hit `enter` key.

-**If** there is **no output** returned then close and reopen a new terminal.
+**If** there is **no output** returned, then close and reopen a new terminal.

 ---

-NOTE:  You will see a message `default interactive shell is now zsh`.
+NOTE:  You will see a message: `default interactive shell is now zsh`.
 This will go away after setup is complete.

 Disregard any messages and **run:**